searxng/searxng/searx/infopage/en/donate.md

 ## Donate to Fufusoup

-You can donate to Fufusoup to support [Moïse KM] with all the work and IT ressources required to build, improve, maintain, and operate the metasearch engine.
+You can donate to Fufusoup to support [Moïse KM] with the work and IT ressources required to build, improve, maintain, and operate the metasearch engine.
 <br/>
 <br/>
 <a href="https://www.buymeacoffee.com/mkmtechnology" target="_blank">https://www.buymeacoffee.com/mkmtechnology</a>.